open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 }
 ```

-You now have the `BackendSystem` entity and it's operations represented in spans
+You now have the `BackendSystem` entity and its operations represented in spans
 within a proper trace context!
 All you need to do is to push the generated trace
 through the pipeline so the next consumer (either a processor or an exporter)
 can receive and process it.